The Short Answer

 It does.
 Cold reduces usable capacity, sometimes by 20-30% in sub-zero conditions, so buyers in colder climates should size up or confirm their unit's cold-weather rating before relying on it in winter.

-What's the most common sizing mistake you see?
+What's the most common sizing mistake?

 Buying based on the biggest number on the box instead of the actual load.
 A 2,000Wh unit sounds safer than a 500Wh one, but if all you need is phone and light charging, you've paid for capacity and portability you'll never use.